ClearPeaks/knime-per-user-executor-starter/README.md

 chmod 777 ../workspaces
 ```

 4-	Edit the knime_executor_per_user_starter.config accordingly.
 Default configuration sets rotation of the Python script log to one per day and keep them for 90 days.
-If RabbitMQ usses SSL encryption, specify the CA certificate is needed, change the port to 5671 and specify the protocol is amqps.
+If RabbitMQ uses SSL encryption, specify the CA certificate is needed, change the port to 5671 and specify the protocol is amqps.
 You will also need to provide the credentials for RabbitMQ, and the installation (home) folder for the KNIME executor (which should contain the knime executable).
 It is also needed to specify the folder in which the KNIME workspaces will be created, one for each user.
 Finally, if there is some KNIME user that is not in LDAP but it is on the local KNIME user base, specify the mapping for that user to which LDAP user is going to be used.

 5-	Ensure you have a valid Python 3 environment which contains the required Python module (pika and psutil)
 ```